AndreiMoraru123/ContextCollector/README.md

 Any ResNet architecture (any depth) will work here, as well as some of the other predating CNNs (the paper used VGG), but keep in mind memory constraints for inference.

-You can check how `torchvision` can implement this below:
+You can check how `torchvision` implements this below:

 ![image](https://user-images.githubusercontent.com/81184255/213886156-5b733756-4490-4398-9bab-5072039ca560.png)